10 Gigabit Network Configurations on VMware vSphere

 Since SoftNAS operates in a hypervisor environment, it is possible to configure multi-path operation as follows:

-- On the VMware host where the SoftNAS Cloud® VM runs, install and use multiple physical NIC adapters.
+- On the VMware host where the SoftNAS® VM runs, install and use multiple physical NIC adapters.

 - Assign a dedicated vSwitch for each incoming iSCSI target path (one per physical NIC).

-- Assign the SoftNAS Cloud® VM a dedicated virtual NIC adapter for each incoming iSCSI target path (per vSwitch physical NIC).
+- Assign the SoftNAS® VM a dedicated virtual NIC adapter for each incoming iSCSI target path (per vSwitch physical NIC).

-- Assign a unique IP address to each corresponding Linux network interface (for each virtual NIC attached to the SoftNAS Cloud® VM).
+- Assign a unique IP address to each corresponding Linux network interface (for each virtual NIC attached to the SoftNAS® VM).

 - Restart the SoftNAS iSCSI service and verify connectivity from the iSCSI initiator client(s) to each iSCSI target path.